 If the weather isn’t too bad, then once through the second gate you go up a tiny hill for about 30 meters and then take a sharp right off the Sarn Helen and it takes you kind of off-road in front of the ‘ghost village’ tumbled down cottages and then into the field where the cottage is.
 There is a rough track cut into the field which swings back on itself to park just beside the cottage.
 This section is not for the nervous driver.

 Bryn Derw is the perfect cottage to get away from it all.
 Walking and mountain biking in the immediate area are very good but for those wanting to get out and about, the main roads lead to the mountains and coastal areas very quickly.
 Llyn Elsi, a beautiful lake is half an hour away on foot.

-This lovely rustic cottage has beams, low doorways and steep stairs.
-There are three bedrooms, (two double, one with a king sized bed) the single room (which takes two single beds) being partly open to the landing.
+The cottage has beams, low doorways and steep stairs.
+There are three bedrooms, (one double, one with a king sized bed) the single room (which takes two single beds) being partly open to the landing.
 The bathroom is on the ground floor.

 The living room is spacious with a multi fuel stove (coal and wood obtainable locally) and there is a sun room which gets all the afternoon and evening sunshine.
-The kitchen is well equipped with a microwave, refrigerator and electric cooker.
+The kitchen is basic with a microwave, refrigerator and electric cooker.

 Bed linen and towels are provided and beds will be made up prior to your arrival.
 An extra bed is available.
 Facilities include electric heaters, radios, tv, DVD player and many books to suit all tastes.